 Next are some lists of team members you might meet.
 Those most commonly seen are at the top of the lists.

 Types of doctors who help care for children with cancer

 Pediatric oncologist: A doctor who specializes in cancers of children.
 (Pediatric means dealing with the health of children.
 Oncology means cancer.)
 They generally are board-certified, which means they’ve passed written national exams.
 They plan and direct cancer treatment.
 In a teaching hospital they serve as the doctor in charge.
 There might be more than one on the team, in which case they might rotate or switch places from one day to the next.
-They often work closely with nurse practitioners (discussed in the next section).
+They often work closely with physician assistants (PAs) and nurse practitioners (discussed in the next section).

 Pediatric hematologist: A doctor who specializes in diseases of the blood and blood-forming tissues of children (Hematology means blood disease.)

 Pediatric hematology or oncology fellow: A pediatrician training to become a hematologist or oncologist

 Pediatric resident: A doctor training to become a pediatrician.
 They are in teaching hospitals, usually spending a certain length of time on the hematology or oncology service

 Medical students: Although not yet doctors, third and fourth year medical students in teaching hospitals are assigned monthly rotations on the hematology or oncology services and help care for patients

 Radiologist: A doctor with special training in diagnosing diseases by reading x-rays and other types of imaging studies, like CT scans and MRIs

 Pediatric surgeon: A doctor who treats medical problems in children with surgery